Of all the gorges on offer in Karijini National Park, Weano Gorge, home of the spectacular Handrail Pool, has to be the most spectacular of them all.

 After a challenging hike through eons of geological history, Handrail Pool is the sparkling end to a dusty journey worth taking.

-A large, flat and slippery rock surface is the gateway to the famous and final descent into Handrail Pool.
+A large, flat and slippery rock surface is the gateway to the famous and final descent into the Handrail Pool.
 The metal rail and a few footholds offer an appropriately precarious entry into the chilled waters that reward those who’ve earned it.

 Warnings About Handrail Pool

 A serious word of caution, make sure you take care climbing down into the pool.
-There have been a number of debilitating injuries which have occurred here, plus people have died from falling multiple metres into the gorge by accident.
+There have been a number of debilitating injuries that have occurred here, plus people have died from falling multiple metres into the gorge by accident.